sagemath/trac_to_gh/Issue 349.md

 # Issue 349: Tab completion on Sage() object does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/349

 Original creator: yi